ChrisCampbell1/ChrisCampbell1/README.md

 ## Hi, I'm Chris

-I'm a fullstack engineer based in Devner, Colorado about to graduate from General Assembly's software engineering bootcamp and I'd love to join your team!
-I have experience ranging from creating beautiful frontend React apps to building RESTful APIs with Express and Node.

-Before transitioning into software engineering, I spent 13 years working in sales and marketing primarily for e-commerce companies in the furniture and interior design space.
+I'm a Fullstack developer based in Denver, Colorado with experience creating beautiful and innovative applications with React.js, JavaScript, and TypeScript.
+Previous experience managing teams of up to 50 and growing revenue year over year.
+9 years experience working in the e-commerce space for venture-backed companies ranging from seed stage to pre-IPO.
+3 years entrepreneurial experience as an award winning realtor in the Denver, CO market.

 I'm open to rolls based in the Denver metro as well as remote opportunities.
 I also have the bandwidth to take on freelance development work.
 Thanks for stopping by and I look forward to working with you!